The Pat Sajak Show: Format

 The show's set was similar to that of The Tonight Show Starring Johnny Carson.
 Its format emulated Carson's model, featuring a monologue, comedy bits, interviews with celebrities, and performances by musicians and comedians.
-The Pat Sajak Show began as a 90-minute talk show, but was reduced to 60 minutes in October 1989.
+The Pat Sajak Show began as a 90-minute show, but was reduced to 60 minutes in October 1989.
 CBS executives said the show was shortened because the late-night talk show format was better suited for a 60-minute time slot.